Are you trying to find out what to do and see in 3 days Oslo itinerary?

 If you agree, I would say not to waste any more precious time: let’s find out together how to take advantage of the Oslo Pass and the attractions to visit for free in the city.

-It will be because I travel’s advice: if you have at least 2 days in Oslo available, you can consider buying the Oslo Pass and use it on the first day, dedicating yourself to the attractions included.
+Tips for your Oslo itinerary: if you have at least 2 days in Oslo available, you can consider buying the Oslo Pass and use it on the first day, dedicating yourself to the attractions included.

 The following days, however, I suggest you buy the public transport ticket , valid for 24 hours, at around €10/20 (depending on how many areas you wish to visit) and dedicate yourself to the free attractions: trust me, there are really many things to see in Oslo for free!

-Day 1: What to see in Oslo
+Day 1: Attractions in Oslo

 You will be spoiled for choice of things to do in Oslo included in the card, but here is a list of the main ones: